shanto-swe029/LC4-Simulator/README.md

-# LC4 Disassembler
+# LC4 Simulator

-This project involves creating an LC4 Disassembler in C. The program reads a .OBJ file created by PennSim, parses it, and loads the data into a hash table of linked lists representing the segments of LC4’s memory.
-The goal is to reverse assemble the contents back into the original assembly code.
+## Overview

+The LC4 Simulator is a command-line tool designed to simulate the execution of LC4 machine code.
+It loads binary object files created by the LC4 assembler, executes the instructions, and maintains the state of the LC4 processor.
+The simulator generates trace files that document the execution cycle-by-cycle.

 ## Table of Contents
 - [Description](#description)